AI Defense Startups in 2026: The $100B+ Contract Market Explained

-While consumer AI gets the headlines, defense AI is where some of the largest checks are being written.
+Consumer AI hogs the spotlight.
+But defense AI is where some of the biggest checks get signed.
 Anduril raised $2.8 billion at a $28 billion valuation.
-Palantir's market cap exceeds $250 billion.
-Shield AI reached a $5.3 billion valuation.
-The US Department of Defense alone plans to spend $140+ billion on AI through 2028.
-This is the AI market that most tech media ignores — and it is massive.
+Palantir's market cap topped $250 billion.
+Shield AI hit $5.3 billion.
+The US Department of Defense plans to spend $140+ billion on AI through 2028.
+This is the AI market that most tech media glosses over — and it's enormous.

 The Key Players